Debunking CV myths

 - There’s a one-size-fits-all way to do a CV

 No there isn’t!
 Everyone, it seems has a different view on what makes a good CV and what a good CV looks like.
-But there is one common denominator – common sense.
+But there is one common denominator - common sense.
 CVs are not like a set of accounts, regulated where the numbers have to fall in the right place.
-A lot if it is down to personal preference and everyone is different, so your CV should be unique to you too; clearly defining your candidate proposition (what are you?) and crafted around your areas of expertise; effectively demonstrating your career journey, and evidencing the career success that differentiates you from the crowd (why hire you?).
+A lot of it is down to personal preference and everyone is different, so your CV should be unique to you too; clearly defining your candidate proposition (what are you?) and crafted around your areas of expertise; effectively demonstrating your career journey, and evidencing the career success that differentiates you from the crowd (why hire you?).

 - CVs are there to sell me